multijump/laravel-redaktor/README.md

 #### Custom Header

-APIs using a custom header as their versioning strategy may use the `\DSLabs\LaravelRedaktor\Version\CustomHeaderResolver` strategy.
+APIs using a custom header as their versioning strategy may use the `\DSLabs\LaravelRedaktor\Version\CustomHeaderStrategy` strategy.

 The Custom Header strategy is configured as the default strategy.
 It expects an `API-Version` header indicating the version to be used.
 E.g.:
 ```text